espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 .. note::

-    When calling :cpp:func:`rmt_driver_install` to use the system RMT driver, a default ISR is being installed.
-In such a case you cannot register a generic ISR handler with :cpp:func:`rmt_isr_register`.
+    :cpp:func:`rmt_driver_install` uses the system RMT driver, and a default ISR is being installed.
+You can still register a generic ISR handler with :cpp:func:`rmt_isr_register`.

 The RMT controller triggers interrupts on four specific events describes below.
 To enable interrupts on these events, the following functions are provided: